Summary of Acid reducing medications

 One way to mitigate the harmful effects of gastric acid in these disorders is to decrease its acidity through medications.

-Let’s start with the H2 receptor antagonists like cimetidine, ranitidine, and famotidine.
+Let’s start with the H2 receptor antagonists like cimetidine, raNITIdine, famotidine, and nizatidine.

-These medications competitively inhibit H2 receptors, meaning they bind to these receptors so histamine can’t.
+These medications are competitive, reversible antagonists of H2 receptors, meaning they bind to these receptors so histamine can’t.

-These drugs are able to decrease night time and food stimulated acid secretion by over 90%.
+These medications are able to decrease night time and food stimulated acid secretion by over 90%.

-They generally take effect within an hour of ingestion and lasts for around 12 hours, so they are perfect for taking before bedtime.
+They generally take effect within an hour of ingestion and last for around 12 hours, so they can be taken one hour before meals or before bedtime, if taken once per day.

 They are generally given orally, but intramuscular and IV formulations are available.